 Along with the various forms, you will need to include the following in your adjustment of status packet:

-- Long form birth certificate.
-This will need to be accompanied by a full, word-for-word translation, if it’s not in English.
+- Long-form birth certificate.
+This will need to be accompanied by a full, word-for-word translation, if it's not in English.

 - If you didn't fill out the credit-card payment form, a check or get a money order for the required filing fee.
+Check the USCIS web page for Form I-485 for the latest fees.

 Once you've prepared and collected the various forms and documents, write and make a complete copy for your records.